 Work in progress

-Every day, we contribute to safe living with water.
-We work to provide clean, healthy, and purified water and ensure sufficient water in every season.
+Every day, we contribute to waterproofing the future.
+We work to provide clean, healthy, and treated water, and ensure sufficient water in every season.
 We do this for the people in our area.
 This page provides an overview of all the activities and projects currently underway.

-Project website: The Lauwersmeer dike in Groningen is located between Lauwersoog and the Westpolder.
-This dike no longer meets safety requirements.
-Therefore, the dike must be reinforced.
-We will begin work on the dike in 2023.
+Project website: The Lauwersmeer dyke in Groningen is located between Lauwersoog and the Westpolder.
+This dyke no longer meets dyke safety requirements.
+That is why the dyke needs to be reinforced.
+We will start work on the dyke in 2023.

 • Area-specific supervision ‘De Zeven Blokken’ Smilde

-Research into the use of crop protection products in surface water.
+A study of the use of crop-protection products in surface water.
 The project was launched in 2018 in the agricultural area known as 'De Zeven Blokken' near Smilde.

-In the Southern Westerkwartier, the water board is taking measures.
-At the same time, the province of Groningen is setting up the National Nature Network.
+In the Zuidelijk Westerkwartier, the water authority is taking measures.
+At the same time, the Groningen provincial executive is setting up the National Nature Network.

 • Water Framework Directive (WFD) measures in Drenthe

-Water Framework Directive Drenthe.
-The Noorderzijlvest Water Authority is working on making weirs accessible to fish and constructing 3 kilometers of nature-friendly banks.
+Drenthe Water Framework Directive.
+The Noorderzijlvest Water Authority is working on making weirs accessible for fish and constructing 3 kilometres of nature-friendly banks.

 In the Kop van Drenthe region, we are working on a water system that adapts to climate change, provides sufficient water, and prevents flooding as much as possible.